mmish1/Node-Project/README.md

 I have implemented both client and server side through node js.

+1. Run "npm install" in the command prompt to install all the dependencies in the package.json file.
-1. Run "node app" on the command prompt.
+2. Run "node app" on the command prompt.
-2. Go to localhost:8080 and open the browser console.
+3. Go to localhost:8080 and open the browser console.
 Every 20 seconds, the data is updated as can be seen here.

 File - app.js
 On the server side, I have used the "node.io" module to scrape data from the URL given.
 I then parse the data and store it